mz496/mz496.github.io/src/blog/flipping-the-vibe-of-a-pop-song.md

 ---
 title: Flipping the vibe of a pop song
-description: Remixing Emma Holzer - Queen
+description: Breaking down a remix of Emma Holzer - Queen
 date: 2021-11-19
 tags:
   - post